-Out of all the easy yet rewarding hikes there are in the Los Angeles area, the Sturtevant Falls hike holds the number 1 spot.
+Of all the easy yet rewarding hikes there are in the Los Angeles area, Sturtevant Falls holds the top spot.

 While it does include a steep decline throughout the first half-mile, turning into a steep incline on the way back, the trail in full is only about 3.6 miles and is suitable for most people with little effort.